lencap/lux/README.md

 # lux
-Lux is a basic [Source Control Management system](https://en.wikipedia.org/wiki/Version_control), like [Github](https://github.com), using [Gitea](https://gitea.io/en-us/), MySQL, and [Traefik](https://containo.us/traefik/).
+Lux is a basic [Source Control Management system](https://en.wikipedia.org/wiki/Version_control), like [Github](https://github.com) or [BitBucket](https://bitbucket.org), using [Gitea](https://gitea.io/en-us/), MySQL, and [Traefik](https://containo.us/traefik/).
 This particular Gitea implementation uses a [Docker](https://en.wikipedia.org/wiki/Docker_(software)) Compose multi-container setup on Linux Ubuntu (`docker-compose.yml`).
 This work is just an extension of the intructions detailed at https://docs.gitea.io/en-us/install-with-docker/.
 This uses and creates the following:

 * DNS domains hosted at [DigitalOcean](https://www.digitalocean.com/)
 * TLS certificates using [LetsEncrypt](https://letsencrypt.org/), with DNS challenge